Anjaniballaa/Dynamic-Orrery-of--planets/README.md

 We welcome contributions!
 Feel free to:
 - Open issues for bug reports or feature requests.
 - Submit pull requests with improvements or new features.

-## ⚠️ License and Usage
-This code is proprietary and confidential.
-Unauthorized use, copying, modification, or distribution is strictly prohibited without prior written permission from the author.

 ---

 ## 🌐 Live Demo